Aarhus University Seal

 Course absence

-In order to pass a course, you must be present at least 80 per cent of the time (i.e. up to 20 per cent of absence is accepted).
+In order to pass a course, you must be physically present at least 80 per cent of the time.
+Homework, assignments etc. do not count as participation. (i.e. up to 20 per cent of absence is accepted).

 As a rule, a fee corresponding to the actual course fee* will be charged if